COREtec Flooring Review

 Over the past few months we’ve received a number of emails and comments about COREtec Plus engineered LVT plank and tile flooring, so in response here’s our in-depth COREtec flooring review of the company and their flooring products.
 For further vinyl flooring reviews click here.
 You may also be interested in our core vinyl flooring guides

-In fact COREtec flooring is produced by a company called USFloors.
-Based in Dalton, Georgia, the company was established in 2001 primarily importing and marketing cork and bamboo flooring.
+The COREtec brand was created by USFloors.
+Based in Dalton, Georgia, the company was established in 2001 primarily importing and marketing cork and bamboo flooring, and then developing its innovative resilient LVT flooring.

-Today USFloors also have facilities in Shanghai, China, and offer a large range of flooring products for both commercial and residential use including cork, strand woven bamboo, FSC-certified hardwoods, LVT, and cork underlayments.
-And one of their largest product ranges is now their USFloors COREtec Plus luxury vinyl flooring.
+More recently USFloors was acquired by the Shaw Industries Group (aka Shaw Floors) and has developed into a key player in the flooring market, offering a large range of flooring products for both commercial and residential use.
+And one of their largest product ranges is now their COREtec resilient luxury vinyl flooring.

 There are now several different COREtec collections including COREtec Plus and COREtec Pro Plus flooring range, each featuring a specific look or style, but all of them share the same construction.